 Against the Spread (ATS)

 This betting term is used in conjunction with point spread wagers, however more often in a reflective or results-based connotation.
-When a bettor comments about their ATS record, they are discussing their win–loss record in Point Spread wagers.
+When a bettor comments about their ATS record, they are discussing their win-loss record in Point Spread wagers.
 The term ATS and Point Spread can be used interchangeably.
-A full description of Point Spread wagers is found below.
+Read the full description of Point Spread wagers.

 Arbitrage betting (arb) is a complex style of wagering where a bettor attempts to gain an advantage due to sportsbooks having differing opinions on mutually exclusive outcomes of events.
 The goal of arbitrage betting is to make a profit regardless of the outcome of the event.
 This can occur when mutually exclusive outcomes that cover all possible outcomes of an event contain odds that result in the implied probabilities of all outcomes sum to less than 100%, or 1.
 If conditions are right, a bettor can theoretically spread bets across different bookmakers to cover all outcomes without exposing themselves to the possibility of a monetary loss.
 The process takes a good amount of mathematical skills, practice, and bankroll.
 Typically, arb betting does not show large return on investment, and works on the margins.
 This type of betting is generally looked down upon by sportsbooks, and many bookmakers will restrict or shut down accounts that they can prove are engaging in this type of behavior.